We may earn money or products from the companies mentioned in this post.

 Palm Beach

-Palm Beach is one of the most popular beaches in Aruba because it is located in the high rise area.
+The Palm Beach area is one of the most popular beaches in Aruba because it is located in the high-rise hotels area.
 Many of the hotel chains have huge resorts in this area.
 That means that the palapas fill up quickly in the morning.
 Yes, the sand is just as pretty and the water just as blue, but as someone who is not a huge fan of crowds, this one did not impress me as much as I hoped.
 Since we only drove by, I don’t have any photos to share but if you Google resorts like Ritz Carlton or Riu, you’ll see the beautiful beaches.

 Bachelor’s Beach